Lisa (Japanese musician, born 1974): Solo debut

 In 2006, Lisa released an R&B concept album God Sista (2006), as well as her third original album Elizabeth (2006).
 Neither release charted in the top 40 in Japan.
-In 2007, Lisa's first greatest hits album Lisabest: Mission on Earth 9307 reached number 28 - her first top 40 release since 2004.
+In 2007, Lisa's first greatest hits album Lisabest: Mission on Earth 9307 reached number 28, her first top 40 release since 2004.

 Between 2008 and 2009, Lisa released the luxury disco series: two extended plays and one studio album of primarily dance music, culminating in her fourth original album Disco Volante.
 During this period, Lisa collaborated with the members of M-Flo often: "Bad Men!"
 (2008) and "Falling for You..."
 (2009) from the luxury disco series was co-written with M-Flo member, and Lisa featured on M-Flo's songs "Love Comes and Goes" from Award Supernova: Loves Best (2008) and "Sound Boy Thriller" from MF10: 10th Anniversary Best (2009).
 Lisa was a featured vocalist for a song the Ravex project (a dance music project collaboration between Shinichi Osawa, Tomoyuki Tanaka and Takahashi), and Lisa and Takahashi worked together co-writing music: "Sweet Rishi Boy" (2009) for rock musician Anna Tsuchiya, and two songs from the 2010 anime Panty & Stocking with Garterbelts soundtrack.

-In 2012, Lisa released her studio album Family, which featured collaborations with Jamosa and Kotaro Oshio, however the release did not chart in the top 300 albums.
-After this album, Lisa's contract with her management Artimage expired.
+In 2012, Lisa released her studio album Family, which featured collaborations with Jamosa and Kotaro Oshio; the release did not chart in the top 300 albums.
+After this album, Lisa's contract with her management company Artimage expired.

 M-Flo revival

-In 2016, Lisa returned to music, collaborating with Taku Takahashi on several projects: Avex Nico presents Kid's Songs Vol. 1, a Takahashi-produced album of children's songs sung in English, two songs co-written songs for the boyband NEWS, and an appearance on the drama Hito wa Mitame ga 100 Percent original soundtrack.
+In 2016, Lisa returned to music, collaborating with Taku Takahashi on several projects: Avex Nico presents Kid's Songs Vol. 1, a Takahashi-produced album of children's songs sung in English, two songs co-written songs for the boy band NEWS, and an appearance on the drama Hito wa Mitame ga 100 Percent original soundtrack.
 In 2016 and 2017, Lisa started performing concerts alongside Takahashi and Verbal.
 As they all enjoyed the experience, they decided to reunite as a three-member band, and in March 2018 released "The Tripod EP 2".